mammuth/gdpr-scanner/README.md

 #### Analyzer

-The analyzer CLI can be run with python 3.7:
+The analyzer CLI can be run with python 3.7 from the root of the repository:
-- `python main.py analyze`
+- `python -m analyzer analyze`

-Available options can be printed using `--help` or by just calling `main.py` without the `analyze` command.
+Available options can be printed using `--help` or by just calling `analyzer` without the `analyze` command.

+Note that some few dependencies are required; you can install them by running `pipenv install` in the `analyzer` directory.

+Tests can be run with `python -m unittest discover`